Divyadharshiniannadurai/personal-portfolio/README.md

 ### Features
 - About Me section
 - Contact details
+- project details
 - Clean and responsive design

+### Technologies Used
+-HTML5 – for structure
+-CSS3 – for styling